MHR1985/DSC_ExamProject/README.md

 In development

 ## Outcomes
-We have a model that is ready to use, with an accuracy score of 99%.
-More???
+In the end we were able to create a model by using a decision tree that had an accuracy of 99%.
+With such a high accuracy rate the model is able to predict chronic kidney disease, given the correct information.
+This means the model is ready to use, and can be used in actual medical application.

 ## Implementation Instructions
 In development